 Out of 140 countries, Denmark is ranked 32nd in the Happy Planet Index.
 As shown in the index, the country is a top performer in wellbeing (6th) and equality (8th).
 However, the index gives Denmark a weak 116th spot for its ecological footprint.

 Curiously, Denmark is considered a top performer in the Environmental Performance Index, which places the country in the 3rd position, overall.
 This strong position is mostly due to Denmark’s high marks for environmental health (3rd), air quality (5th) and Agriculture (7th).
 In other areas the country has some catching up to do, especially in the areas of fisheries (87th), forests (94th) and air pollution (37th).

 The Good Country Index ranks Denmark 3rd overall, a stable performance compared to the previous reports.
 The nation ranks especially well for contributions to global prosperity & equality (2nd), health and wellbeing (3rd) and science and technology (6th).
 Its contribution to international peace and security scores lower, 64th.

 Denmark is the 5th nation in the Global Peace Index 2018, maintaining the same position as in the last report.
 The country is ranked 5th in the safety and security area.
 However, some areas impacted its score, especially public perception towards violence in the country.

 Nation brand value

 The Nation Brand Index considers Denmark the 32nd most valuable nation brands in the world: a very poor performance if we compare it to other European countries, and even more within the Nordic region.

 You might also be interested in:

-Enjoyed our overview of rankings and studies measuring Denmark’s country performance, nation brand strength and reputation?
-Spread the word!
+Enjoyed our summary of global rankings and indices on Denmark’s economic performance, its sustainability, attractiveness for digital nomads, brand strength and reputation?
+Thanks for sharing!